2nd Oklahoma Legislature: Senate

 Lieutenant Governor George W. Bellamy continued to serve as the first President of the Senate, which gave him a tie-breaking vote and allowed him to serve as a presiding officer.
 J. C. Graham was elected as the second President pro tempore of the Oklahoma Senate, giving him the authority to organize the state senate and serve as a presiding officer.

 House

 Ben Wilson served as the second Speaker of the Oklahoma House of Representatives.
 He hailed from a town known as Cereal, which today is known as Banner, Oklahoma.
-Benjamin F. Harrison, of Calvin, served as Speaker Pro Tempore.
+Ben F. Harrison, of Calvin, served as Speaker Pro Tempore.